BuckeyeSoftware/rex/doc/CONSOLE.md

 All variables persist between engine invocations and are stored in the engine configuration file, `config.cfg`.

-Specifying a value for a variable with a different type than the variable will result in a `"Type mismatch"` error.
+Specifying a value for a variable with a different type than the variable will result in a `"type mismatch"` error.

 # Commands